3PLs can provide the responsiveness to stay competitive

 As supply chains flex in response to ever-changing market pressures, how can shippers maintain agile transportation networks that continue to operate at maximum efficiency?

 It's a challenge that has become more difficult over recent years, in line with increasing market volatility and customer demand for higher service levels and lower costs.
+Time-sensitive deliveries, lean supply chains, increased demand uncertainties and shorter product lifecycles have all increased supply chain complexity.
 Additionally, carriers' network configurations are in flux as providers adjust to market conditions, requiring shippers to revisit these relationships on a regular basis.

-Many shippers find that outsourcing transportation management (TM) to an experienced fourth-party logistics provider such as Penske Logistics gives them the responsiveness they need to stay competitive.
+Many shippers find that outsourcing transportation management (TM) to an experienced fourth-party logistics provider such as Penske Logistics gives them the responsiveness they need to stay competitive, handle disruptions or take advantage of new opportunities.

 Multiple Market Drivers